 ParaSol - Multifunctional solar canopies for urban streets and places

-A substantial part of our cities is utilized by areas of circulating and stationary traffic.
-Particularly outdoor car parks are environmentally rather unfriendly and occupy plenty of space.
+A substantial part of our cities is utilized by areas of moving and stationary traffic.
+Particularly outdoor car parks are environmentally rather unfriendly and area-intensive.
 Not only do they seal the grounds and cause urban heat islands, they are almost always strictly monofunctional.
-Moreover, both, circulating and non-moving traffic cause noise and high infrastructure costs for maintenance and care.

-- A fundamental interdisciplinary matrix of urbanistic and technical criteria and potential for multifunctional photovoltaic canopys in urban space
+- interdisciplinary matrix and selection criteria of urbanistic and technical requirements and potentials for multifunctional urban solar canopies

 TU Graz - Institute of Urbanism